Kutcher's Steve Jobs, Gordon-Levitt among Sundance premieres

-NEW YORK Ashton Kutcher's turn as Apple co-founder Steve Jobs and actor Joseph Gordon-Levitt's directorial debut about a modern day Don Juan are leading a slew of star-studded premieres unveiled Monday for the 2013 Sundance Film Festival.
+NEW YORK, Dec 3 Ashton Kutcher's turn as Apple co-founder Steve Jobs and actor Joseph Gordon-Levitt's directorial debut about a modern day Don Juan are leading a slew of star-studded premieres unveiled Monday for the 2013 Sundance Film Festival.

-The premiere line-up also features Gordon-Levitt directing, writing and starring in "Don Jon's Addiction," about a self-centred porn-addict attempting to reform his ways opposite Scarlett Johansson, Julianne Moore and Tony Danza.
+The premiere lineup also features Gordon-Levitt directing, writing and starring in "Don Jon's Addiction," about a self-centered porn-addict attempting to reform his ways opposite Scarlett Johansson, Julianne Moore and Tony Danza.

 Behind-the-scenes tales of pornography will also be explored in British director Michael Winterbottom's "The Look of Love," starring Steve Coogan and based on British adult magazine publisher and entrepreneur Paul Raymond.